pyt-team/TopoModelX/docs/challenge/index.rst

 ⭐️ Publication Outcomes for Participants ⭐️
 -------------
-**Every submission respecting the submission requirements** will be included in a white paper summarizing findings of the challenge, published through the  ` 2023 TAG in Machine Learning Workshop <https://www.tagds.com/events/conference-workshops/tag-ml23>`_ at ICML.
+🎉 **Every submission respecting the submission requirements** will be included in a white paper summarizing findings of the challenge, published through the  `2023 TAG in Machine Learning Workshop <https://www.tagds.com/events/conference-workshops/tag-ml23>`_ at ICML.
 All participants with qualifying submissions will have the opportunity to co-author this publication.

-Participants with the top 8 best submissions will have the opportunity to co-author a software paper on TopoModelX submitted to the **Journal of Machine Learning Research**.
+📘 Participants with the top 8 best submissions will have the additional opportunity to co-author a software paper on TopoModelX submitted to the **Journal of Machine Learning Research**.

 🏆 The best submissions in each topological domain (hypergraph, simplicial, cellular, combinatorial) will receive special recognition at the ICML TAG in Machine Learning Workshop.